With Chorizo and Cannellini Bean Stuffing

 - Remove chicken from roasting pan and set aside to rest.
 Remove lemon from cavity and squeeze lemon juice into the roasting juices.
 Pour the roasting juices into a bowl and season with salt and pepper.

-- Remove stuffing from the chicken, into a bowl and then carve the chicken.
+- Remove stuffing from the chicken and place into a bowl and then carve the chicken.
 Add some roasting juices to the stuffing.
 Serve.